Thomas470/FreeRTOS/README.md

 # FreeRTOS
-Implementation of a program in FreeRTOS
+Implementation of a program in FreeRTOS intended for medical equipment that must measure heart rate, oxygen saturation and fever;